Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   sudo reboot
 ```

-Once the system has rebooted, you can run a docker image to see if it works.
+Once the system has rebooted, you can run a docker image to see if docker is correctly installed.

 ```bash
  docker run hello-wold